sjdv1982/seamless/sphinx/source/explained.md

 or trivial.

 Finally, Seamless has a last-resort function to go from checksum to buffer.
 It is possible to define a list of buffer servers (\$SEAMLESS_BUFFER_SERVERS) and Seamless will try to contact them.
 By default, it contains the RPBS buffer server, so that `https://buffer.rpbs.univ-paris-diderot.fr/<checksum>` will be contacted.

-### Transformations

-Large scale computing means the deployment of computations to remote systems.

-In principle, there are five ways to do that:

-- Remote Procedure Call (RPC).
-There are many frameworks that can do this, for example ipycluster and execnet.
-In essence, everything is packaged into a single command message that is sent to the remote service.
-All of the input values and code are serialized (pickled) and the remote service is asked to execute the command.
-This is reproducible, since the result is completely defined by the command message.
-But the command message can be extremely big, since it embeds all input values.

-- Remote execution using file names.
-This is what Slurm does for single computations, and NextFlow/Snakemake for workflows.
-The command messages are small, but they rely on a shared file system.
-Organizing files into inputs, outputs, versioned banks etc. requires mental effort and discipline.
-Reproducibility is an issue: there is no guarantee that a file name always refers to the same value.
-File modification time is used to detect this, but this only works within the same file system.
-Federation is therefore not easily possible: sharing files is difficult (files can be big) and fragile in terms of reproducibility (need to preserve modification times).
-If command line tools are sloppy (creating hidden output files that are implicitly needed by downstream tools, or having implicit file dependencies), some very strange errors can happen.
-See "Don't rely on file names" for an example where this can go wrong.

-- Remote execution using URLs.
-This is essentially the same as file names, but using the Internet as a global file system.
-Federation is much easier, but reproducibility (already hard) is now much harder (no control over remote sites,  cannot use modification times).
-Requires immense discipline in using globally unique identifiers for URLs (discipline that the PDB and UniProt do not have).

-- Remote execution inside an environment (conda, Docker container).
-This works well if the environment is popular and stable, i.e. you can re-use the same environment over and over again.
-If the environment itself is under active development, this method is a disaster.

-- The fifth method is how Seamless does it.
-Remote execution is done by providing the checksums of the inputs and of the code.
-This is what Seamless call a *transformation*.
-The remote service is then responsible to retrieve the corresponding buffers/values.
-This means that a computation is always well-defined, but not always executable: it may fail if one or more buffers cannot be found.
-In contrast, in the first three methods, a computation becomes only well-defined when it becomes executable.

-#### Transformers vs. transformations

-A transformer is essentially a container that holds a transformation.
-A transformer has cells as input, whereas a transformation has the checksums of those cells as input.

-A transformation describes a unique computation that transforms the input checksums (including the code checksum) into a result checksum.
-Each input checksum has a name and a celltype.
-When the transformation is executed, each input checksum is converted to a variable with the same name, and whose value is obtained in the same way as for cells.

-#### Types of transformations

-Seamless allows a transformation to contain an *environment*: as a Docker image, a conda environment definition, or a list of command line tools that must be available.
-This is a bit informal and should be used with care when it comes to reproducibility.
-See the [documentation of environments](http://sjdv1982.github.io/seamless/sphinx/html/environments.html) for more details.

-In addition, Seamless transformers can in principle be written in any language.
-Python/IPython transformers are executed directly.
-Interpreted languages (e.g. R) are executed via a bridge to IPython (e.g. using rpy).
-Bash transformers are executed using a special Python function.
-So are compiled transformers (e.g. in C++) after compilation.

-The following combinations of language and environment are currently possible for Seamless transformations:

-- Transformers written in bash, with no environment (pure UNIX commands)
-- Transformers written in bash, with a Docker image environment.
-- Generic transformers (Python, compiled, etc.), with no environment
-- Generic transformers, with a conda environment.

-#### Deployment of transformations

-Each Seamless instance is able to do its own computation, but during deployment, this is normally not very efficient.
-So Seamless has a protocol (communion protocol) where a Seamless instance can delegate transformation requests (jobs) to another Seamless instance (a jobslave) or to a dedicated job manager (jobless).
-Transformation requests can then be delegated further, e.g. to a job slave on a HPC cluster.

-Then, from a computing viewpoint, a Seamless instance can be seen as a black box, where cell values come in (via HTTP) and a stream of transformation requests come out.
-The transformation requests are small, as they contain only checksums.

-The communion protocol can also exchange buffers, but it is easier if both the Seamless instance and the job slave have access to the same Seamless database (see [documentation](http://sjdv1982.github.io/seamless/sphinx/html/data_storage.html)).
-In that case, the buffers corresponding to the input checksums will have been pre-deposited by the Seamless instance, so only the transformation needs to be sent.
-After computation, the jobslave will deposit the result checksum for that transformation, and the corresponding buffer.
-The Seamless instance needs to interrogate only the database to retrieve the results.

 ### Deep structures